Planning for a Safe Return to Campus

 Equity is a critical consideration at all points of the plan.

-COVID-19 Vax and Booster Required for Coming to Campus
+Vaccination No Longer Required for Coming to Campus

 Face masks are strongly recommended on campus, and may be required in some offices or by individual instructors in their classrooms.